 The lipid layer (“cement”) consists of free fatty acids (mainly oleic and linoleic), ceramides (up to 50% in the skin) and cholesterol.

-How can the barrier function of the skin be broken?
+How can the barrier function of the skin be disrupted?

 Yes, very easy.

-For example, washing your face frequently with hot water and soap or by special means for washing, with the addition of surfactants.
+For example, washing your face frequently with hot water and soap, or special means for washing, with the addition of surfactants.

-Or with the help of various aggressive environmental factors that cause peroxidation of these same skin lipids (summer insolation, solarium use, immune reactions).
+Or with the help of various aggressive environmental factors that cause peroxidation of these very lipids of the skin (summer sun exposure, solarium use, immune reactions).

-Or because of the disturbed production of lipids by the body as a result of the transferred physical stress.
+Or because of the impaired production of lipids by the body as a result of physical stress.

 What is important for us to know.

-lipid barrier easy and very fast restored from the outside, through well-composed cosmetics.
+Lipid barrier easy and very fast is restored from the outside, by means of well-formulated cosmetics.

-Free fatty acids can be replaced with vegetable triglycerides (scientifically proven) , which is extremely important for restoring the broken lipid barrier in oily and inflamed skin.
+Free fatty acids can be replaced with plant triglycerides (scientifically proven) , which is extremely important for the restoration of the disturbed lipid barrier in oily and inflamed skin.

-And now, we offer you to prepare the following simple and inexpensive cream to restore a healthy and blooming skin after summer holidays, hard and nervous working days, and simply - to restore the beauty of the skin after various inflammations.
-Has no age restrictions.
+And now, we propose to prepare you the following simple and inexpensive cream to restore a healthy and blooming appearance of the skin after summer vacations, hard and nervous working days, and simply - to restore the beauty of the skin after various kinds of inflammation.
+There is no age limit.

-We have prepared two recipes: for oily skin (and with acne) and for normal and dry skin.
+We have prepared two recipes: for oily skin (and with acne) and for normal to dry skin.

-The sources of fatty acids are vegetable triglycerides and vegetable oils rich in oleic and linoleic acids, the sources of ceramides are "Ceramide Complex", and the source of cholesterol is natural lanolin.
-Plus, each recipe is sure to add ingredients from the Natural Moisturizing Factor in order to restore transepidermal moisture loss in the skin.
+Sources of fatty acids - vegetable triglycerides and vegetable oils, rich in oleic and linoleic acids, sources of ceramides - "Ceramide Complex", and a source of cholesterol - natural lanolin.
+Plus, each recipe is sure to add Natural Moisturizing Factor ingredients to restore transepidermal moisture loss in the skin.

-Revitalizing cream-serum for oily skin and skin with acne (50 ml).
+Revitalizing cream-serum for oily and acne-prone skin (50 ml).

 Phase 2 (water)